 When cats groom, they inevitably swallow hair, which accumulates in the stomach.
 This hair is supposed to pass uneventfully in the feces, but when the fur gathers into a clump too big to pass through the intestines, the cat regurgitates the hairball.

 There are certain factors that increase a cat’s chances of vomiting hairballs.
 Long-haired cats, excessive groomers, and cats that groom other cats increase their difficulty with hairballs.

 Hairballs in Cats Symptoms

-Symptoms associated with hairballs may include retching, constipation, and loss of appetite.
+Symptoms of hairballs in cats may include retching, constipation, and loss of appetite.

 Hairball Prevention in Cats

 The best way to prevent hairballs in cats is to brush your cat’s hair as often as possible.
 If you brush out your cat’s loose hair, then he won’t swallow it while he is grooming.